dotnet/AspNetCore.Docs/aspnetcore/migration/inc/session.md

 ## Session State

 Session state in ASP.NET Framework provided a number of features that ASP.NET Core does not provide.
-In order to migrate from ASP.NET Framework to Core, the adapters provide mechanisms to enable populating session state with similar behavior as `System.Web` did.
+In order to update from ASP.NET Framework to Core, the adapters provide mechanisms to enable populating session state with similar behavior as `System.Web` did.
 Some of the differences between framework and core are:

 - ASP.NET Framework would lock session usage within a session, so subsequent requests in a session are handled in a serial fashion.
 This is different than ASP.NET Core that does not provide any of these guarantees.
 - ASP.NET Framework would serialize and deserialize objects automatically (unless being done in-memory).
 ASP.NET Core provides a mechanism to store a `byte[]` given a key.
 Any object serialization/deserialization has to be done manually by the user.